Survey of Applied Linguistics Programs

-Sponsored by the Center for Applied Linguistics, this project seeks to investigate the current state of applied linguistics graduate programs in the United States.
-The resulting report will provide information on current applied linguistics programs and may provide a basis for discussion about not only the current state of applied linguistics but also where the field should concentrate its effort in the next half century.
+The goal of this project, sponsored by the Center for Applied Linguistics, was to investigate the current state of applied linguistics graduate programs in the United States.
+The results of the survey are presented as a series of searchable PDFs designed to provide information on current applied linguistics programs and may provide a basis for discussion about not only the current state of applied linguistics but also where the field should concentrate its effort in the next half century.

-Preliminary focus groups conducted with the projectís advisory board established four primary research questions to be addressed by the study:
+Preliminary focus groups conducted with the project’s advisory board established four primary research questions to be addressed by the study:

 The CAL team is taking two approaches to addressing these research questions.

-Online surveys were developed and distributed to faculty and students of applied linguistics.
+- Online surveys that were developed and distributed to faculty and students of applied linguistics.

 CAL is pleased to acknowledge the members of the Advisory Committee for this project: Carol Chapelle, Donna Christian, Andrew Cohen, Susan Gass, William Grabe, Joan Kelly Hall, Nancy Hornberger, Alison Mackey, Mary McGroarty, Jeff MacSwan, John Norris, Lourdes Ortega, Cristina Sanz, Richard Schmidt, G. Richard Tucker.